Monterey, LA Demographics

 A map of Monterey's Population by Race

-Of the 488 places in Louisiana, Monterey is the 365th most populous.
+Monterey is ranked the 401st most populous place in Louisiana, out of 489 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Monterey was ranked the 365th most populous place in the 2020 Census.

 Monterey's White Population